echeran/smile-of-murugan/webbook/chapter04.md

 interest (J. R. Marr, op. *cit*.
 283, 328).
 Stylistically the poems are similar to the rest of the poetry in *akaval* (Kailasapathy, *op. cit*.
 29), but a few peculiar regional expressions and usages do occur (M. A.
-Thiagarajah, *The Cēranāțu during the Caṅkam and* the Post*-Cankam* *Period,* pp. 222 ff.).
-The II. decade by Kumaṭṭūrk Kaṇṇaṉār, a Brahmin poet, is in praise of Imayavarampaṉ Nețuňcēral Ātan (the son of Utiyaṉ Cēral and the father of the great Cenkuṭṭuvan).
+Thiagarajah, *The Cēranāṭu during the Caṅkam and* the Post*-Cankam* *Period,* pp. 222 ff.).
+The II. decade by Kumaṭṭūrk Kaṇṇaṉār, a Brahmin poet, is in praise of Imayavarampaṉ Neṭuňcēral Ātan (the son of Utiyaṉ Cēral and the father of the great Cenkuṭṭuvan).
 This king is said to have beaten the Aryas and the Yavanas, and carved a bow-emblem on the Himalayas.